 Acidic foods and drinks can cause erosion.
 Acidity is measured by its ‘pH value', and anything that has a pH value lower than 5.5 is more acidic and can harm your teeth.

-Still water is the best drink for teeth, and milk is also good because it helps to neutralise the acids in your mouth.
+Plain, still water is the best drink for teeth.
+Milk is also good because it helps to cancel out the acids in your mouth.

-Many sports drinks contain ingredients that can cause dental erosion.
+Many sports drinks contain ingredients that can cause dental erosion as well as decay.
 However, it is important for athletes to avoid dehydration because this can lead to a dry mouth and bad breath.